 Once you’ve gotten past all these things and resolved them in your heart so that you have peace, there isn’t conflict anymore, and the wondering, the wondering, the wondering, you are going to mentor others: lots of young men, lots and lots of young men, lots of young men, few maybe now, but nothing like the brood you are going to have someday.
 And eh, it is going to be very, very good; it’s going to be very good, and you will have what they need, not what they want.”

 Though Kees already engaged since 1998 in full time prison ministry in his home state of Washington in the USA, God led him in 2002 to Africa where he began church planting in rural communities in Swaziland.
 God prepared Him there for his ultimate calling by teaching him about ancient African culture, and African prisons.
-In 2011 the ministry began focussing on African prisoners, bringing them solar powered "talking Bibles" with topical bible lessons and complete bibles in local heart languages, and “Fatherhood Prison Ministries Fellowship” was founded.
-Since 2015 we also bring these Audio Bible Teachers (ABT for short) into remote rural villages where people are still “prisoners” because of their total isolation from the Word of God.
+Since 2008 the ministry has near exclusively focused on remote rural peoples and African prisoners, bringing them solar powered Audio Bible Teachers ("talking Bibles") with topical bible lessons and complete bibles in local heart-languages, and “Fatherhood Prison Ministries Fellowship” was founded.
+We consider remote rural people to also be “prisoners” who because of their lack of literacy have been isolated from the Word of God.